 - Fireplaces provide an additional, safe light source during power outages

-- We install battery powered receivers and/or ignition packs into all of our gas fireplace products as a back-up power supply so you can continue to enjoy instant heat at the touch of button in the event of a power outage.
+- We install battery-powered receivers and/or ignition packs into all of our gas fireplace products as a backup power supply so you can continue to enjoy instant heat at the touch of a button in the event of a power outage.
 Some of our gas fireplaces can ignite without batteries too!

-- Our direct vent technology prevents cold air from entering your home through your chimney, even when your fireplace is not in use.
-By using outdoor air for combustion, direct vent technology also maintains indoor air quality and prevents warm air from escaping up your chimney.
+- Our direct vent technology prevents cold air from entering your home and stops warm air from escaping up your chimney, even when your fireplace is not in use.
+Direct vent technology maintains indoor air quality by using outside air for combustion and venting exhaust air directly outside.

 Fireplaces that will not work during a power outage